agilly/pi-radio-firmware/README.md

 * a WiFi dongle (the RPi 3 has an embedded WiFi chip, so you might not need this, although reception might be poor if your radio is far from your router)
 * a 3.5mm ground loop isolator (they go for around 10$ on Amazon).
 Not needed if you use the radio to power the Pi.
 * a 3.5mm Jack cable
+* a 3.5mm Jack female plug
 * a soldering iron and some solder wire
+* a rotary encoder (usually bought in 10x packs), which we'll use to replace the tuning dial.

 ## Playing (radio) doctor